patham9/Lazyminer/README.md

 Why isn't the Android project open-sourced?
 -------------------------------------------
 To my experience Android has short-lived API, which is why only the relevant sources were added and not the Android project itself.
-I always seemed a lot easier to integrate sources in a fresh Android project than to compile one for a previous Android version, it's a versioning mess not seen elsewhere and Android studio a terrible resource hog.
+It always seemed a lot easier to integrate sources in a fresh Android project than to compile one for a previous Android version, it's a versioning mess not seen elsewhere and Android studio a terrible resource hog.